 Inventory your fixed costs

-Start with all costs that come back every month, regardless of your sales:
+Start with all costs that hit your account every month, regardless of how busy you are:

 - Rent and lease: Including service charges and municipal taxes